 Leveraged Portion means that portion of a Series of Bonds designated as such in the Related Series Indenture.

-Master Payment and Pledge Agreement means the Master Payment and Pledge Agreement dated as of April 1, 2019 by and between the Board and IBank, as amended and supplemented in accordance with the provisions thereof.
+Master Payment and Pledge Agreement means the Master Payment and Pledge Agreement, dated as March 1, 2022, by and between the Board and IBank, as amended and supplemented in accordance with the provisions thereof.

 Master Payment and Pledge Agreement Default means an event of default under the Master Payment and Pledge Agreement.